Basic Trope: Character (usually female) has no nudity taboo.

 Double Subverted: ...Only she is a nudist and just wanted clothes because she was cold.

-It's not (just) Alice that walks around naked, but her good friend Bob.
+It's not (just) Alice who saunters around naked; so does her boyfriend Bob.
 The heroes go to leer at Alice, only to have Bob intercept them drag them off for naked bowling.

 Only one guy ever notices anything's odd about Alice, and keeps getting blamed for her nudity whenever he tries to explain or complain.
-As Exaggerated above, People simply don't notice that Alice is nude unless he brings it up, are quick to explain it away or forget about it, etc etc.
+As Exaggerated above, people simply don't notice that Alice is nude unless he brings it up, are quick to explain it away or forget about it, et cetera, et cetera.

 Everyone and their mother knows about Alice, but she's never shown on screen.